Skip to main content

 If you have ever been refused credit, it’s important to check your credit report.
 Your credit score can be lowered if there are mistakes on your report.
 These errors can range from incorrect information about your address or date of birth to missed payments that you have already paid.

 If you find an error on your credit report, it is important to report it straight away.
-You can do this by contacting the company to which the credit relates, and ask them to update their records.
-You could also contact the credit reference agencies (Experian, Equifax, and Callcredit) directly and raise a dispute, they will then contact the Lender on your behalf.
+You can do this by contacting the company to which the credit relates and asking them to update their records.
+You could also contact the credit reference agencies (Experian, Equifax, and TransUnion) directly and raise a dispute.
+They will then contact the lender on your behalf.
 The issue will be investigated and, if appropriate, will be rectified.
 Your score will then be adjusted accordingly.
+For more on what can affect your rating, have a look at our article on the common causes of a decreased credit score.

 6. Ensure your credit file has no fraudulent activity